 However, Nanderauze precipitously returned to the Kingdom of Mysore when he heard that Salabat Jung, the Nizam of Hyderabad, was marching towards his country.

 On July 9, a British force under Captain Polier set out (of Trichinopoly?), escorting Muhammad Ali Khan, the Nawab of Arcot, to his capital.

 On July 16, Polier's force reached and forded the Cauvery (present-day Kaveri River) at Condor (unidentified location).

 On July 17, Polier's force halted and General Monagee paid a visit to Muhammad Ali Khan, assuring him of the support of the King of Tanjore and offering the assistance of 5,000 horse if the nawab needed them.

-On August 19, Nawab Muhammad Ali Khan reached the vicinity of Arcot.
-Here he was met by Colonel Lawrence, Mr. Palk and Mr Walsh, deputed to invite him to Madras.
+On August 19, Nawab Muhammad Ali Khan reached the vicinity of Arcot, where he met Colonel Lawrence, Mr. Palk and Mr. Walsh, who were deputed to invite him to Madras.

 On August 21, Nawab Muhammad Ali Khan made his entry into Arcot.

 On August 30, Nawab Muhammad Ali Khan visited Madras where he was received by the governor and Rear-Admirals Watson and Pocock.

 At the end of October, Nawab Muhammad Ali Khan set out of Madras accompanied by Major Killpatrick with a detachment of 300 Europeans and 1,500 sepoys to collect his revenue.